Osheah/hospfcs2021/README.md

 * test-b.txt was code results from exploring lab quiz problems.
 * test-d.txt was code results from exploring lab quiz problems.
 * writeNumber.py is code to write to a text file

+## Week 7
+Week 7 lab is found in week07 directory.
+There was one lab in week 7.
+The focus was on regex expressions so some of the lab work was to try out  regex in the search box of visual studio code.
+The files in this directory contain the following
+* access.log - this is from www1 in the tutorial data for splunk which can be dowloaded [here](https://docs.splunk.com/images/Tutorial/tutorialdata.zip)
+* anon.py contains code to mask the last two triplets of an ip address in the sample log file (sampleAccess.log).
+* anonIP.txt is the output file for the masked ip in anon.py code
+* labquiz.py is the code and answers for the lab quiz in week 7
+* regex.py is code to pull out the date segement from the sampleAccess.log file
+* sampleAccess.log is the first 6 or so entries in the access.log file from splunk [found here](https://docs.splunk.com/images/Tutorial/tutorialdata.zip)